rust-lang/rust/text/0000-remove-ndebug.md

 # Detailed design

-The `debug_assertions` variable, the replacement for the `ndebug` variable, will be compiler provided based on the value of the `opt-level` codegen flag, including the implied value from `-O`.
+The `debug_assertions` configuration variable, the replacement for the `ndebug` variable, will be compiler provided based on the value of the `opt-level` codegen flag, including the implied value from `-O`.
 Any value higher than 0 will disable the variable.

 Another codegen flag `debug-assertions` will override this, forcing it on or off based on the value passed to it.